This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What to Do if You Encounter a Snake

-- Stay Calm and Back Away: Slowly step back, giving the snake space.
+- Stay calm and keep your distance: Slowly step back, letting the snake move away naturally.

 Invasive Snake Species in Florida